eclipse-iofog/iofog.org/content/docs/2.0.0/agent-management/volumes.md

 With the above example, the `/tmp/` directory and all of its subdirectories will be pushed to `/tmp/secrets/` in `agent-1` and `agent-2`.

-Once the Volume has been deployed, we can deploy Microservices that depend on it.
+Once the Volume has been deployed, you can deploy Microservices that depend on it.

 Volumes can be listed, described, and deleted like all other iofogctl resources.